How to validate your startup idea before you spend $50K on dev

 - An email capture form

-You do not need a custom website for this.
-Carrd ($19/year), Unbounce, or even a single-page Webflow site will do.
-The page should take you a day to build, not a week.
+A custom website is overkill at this point.
+Carrd ($19/year), Unbounce, or a single-page Webflow site is fine.
+The page should take a day to build, not a week.

 Driving traffic

 Spend $500 to $1,500 on targeted ads.
-Google Ads if people are searching for solutions to this problem (high intent).
-Meta/Instagram ads if you need to create awareness.
-LinkedIn ads if you are B2B and your buyers are there.
+Google Ads if people search for solutions to this problem (high intent).
+Meta or Instagram ads if awareness needs to be built.
+LinkedIn ads if the buyer is B2B and lives there.

 What the numbers mean

-- Landing page conversion rate above 10%: Strong signal.
+- Landing page conversion above 10%: Strong signal.
 People want this.

-- Conversion rate 5% to 10%: Interesting but not conclusive.
-Your messaging might need work, or the market might be lukewarm.
+- Conversion 5% to 10%: Interesting, not conclusive.
+Either the messaging needs work or the market is lukewarm.

-- Conversion rate below 3%: Either the offer is not compelling, you are targeting the wrong audience, or demand is weak.
+- Conversion below 3%: Either the offer is not compelling, the audience is wrong, or demand is weak.

-If you spend $1,000 on ads and get 2,000 visitors with a 12% conversion rate, you now have 240 email addresses of people actively interested in what you plan to build.
-That is your future beta group.
+If $1,000 of ads brings 2,000 visitors at 12% conversion, you now have 240 email addresses of people actively interested in what you plan to build.
+That is the future beta group.
 That is validation.

 Stage 4: Concierge or no-code MVP

-Goal: Deliver the core value of your product manually or with no-code tools to prove people will pay.
+Goal: Deliver the core value of the product manually, or with no-code tools, to prove people will pay.

-This is the stage most founders skip because it feels like a hack.
+Most founders skip this stage because it feels like a hack.
 It is.
 And it works.

-A concierge MVP means you deliver the service your product would deliver, but you do it manually behind the scenes.
-Your customer gets the result.
-They do not need to know a human is doing the work instead of software.
+A concierge MVP means delivering the service the product would deliver, except a human does the work behind the scenes.
+The customer gets the result.
+They do not need to know that there is no software yet.

 Examples